Thursday, April 22, 2021

 This is the normal running state of the car.
 In this state, the 12 volt battery is essentially not being used.
 The DC system is providing the power and you will see the voltage around 13.04 volts with current usually well under 1 amp.

 LEAF Spy Pro data log.
 To make it "readable" I condensed the data fields down.
-The two columns to look at here are "A" showing amps into the battery and B showing the voltage. (there is normally about 100 columns between column A and B) This shows first in the morning startup without prior charging.
+The two columns to look at here are "B" showing amps into the battery and C showing the voltage. (there is normally about 100 columns between column B and C) This shows first in the morning startup without prior charging.
 As expected an auto charge session begins immediately.
 Each entry is roughly 6 seconds apart so we see the "boost" is barely 2 minutes long.

 After the auto boost, it drops to system voltage where the DC system in the LEAF is handling most of the 12 volt needs.